If you have any further questions regarding the award, competition and submission process please send us an email to email@example.com.

 Can I use other characters than English characters?

-Where we can find the competition rules?
+Where can I find the competition rules?

 The full competition rules are available in the International VELUX Award brief.